 7. Edge Lighting Not Activating

 Edge Lighting is a feature that will illuminate the border of your phone when a notification arrives.

 If it isn’t displaying for you, open Settings and go to Display > Edge screen > Edge lighting.
 Set Show Edge lighting to Always.

 If you tap Manage notifications, you can select which apps can use Edge lighting.
 To enable all of them, slide All available apps on.

 Note that the Suggested apps are ones specifically developed to support Edge lighting.
 Despite setting other apps to use Edge lighting, they still may not work with it depending on the app and the type of notifications it sends.

 Hopefully this guide has solved any issues you had with your Samsung Galaxy S9 or S8.
 If not, you might find what you need in our guide to the most common Android problems.

-Now it’s time to enjoy your phone!
-Check out our list of must-try features of the Galaxy phones, like the voice recorder and blue light filter.
+Now it’s time to enjoy your device!
+Customize your Samsung phone with our tips and check out our list of must-try features of the Galaxy phones, like the voice recorder and blue light filter.